 The closer you get to the end of the year, the more likely the school is to run out of paper or copies.
 Also, the copy room is a mad house with everyone printing awards, assessments, and let's not even talk about how many times that thing gets jammed.
 I go ahead and print my summer calendars, awards, and anything I know we will need the last two weeks at the beginning of the month.
 I also print out whatever I can to get ahead for when I return back to school.

 Get Helpers From Other Grades

-At the end of the year, there is just too much to get done and often our, errr “busy friends” find ways to get into trouble because the structure is different and it throws everything off.
-I always email the “big kid” teachers and ask them if they have any students that need something to do, they were welcome to send them my way for a bit.
-It didn’t matter to me if they were the biggest behavioral problem for their teacher, they always wanted to help me.
+At the end of the year, there is just too much to get done and often our, errr “busy friends” find ways to get into trouble because the structure is different, and it throws everything off.
+I always email the “big kid” teachers and ask them if they have any students that need something to do.
+I told them they were welcome to send kids my way for a bit.
+It didn't matter to me if they were the biggest behavioral problem for their teacher, they always wanted to help me.
 I think the change of environment helped them.
 So, I had a slew of fifth graders come through my room the last month of school.
 My students loved it.
 They would help my kids with projects they needed to finish or read to them.
 They would also help me prep stuff that I would send home with my students over the summer and even for next year.
-Extra hands are THE BEST and often it was a moment of peace another teacher needed.
+Extra hands are THE BEST, and often it was a moment of peace another teacher needed.
 Super WIN.